We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 You quickly learn that they source their metal from suppliers in Kentucky and Pennsylvania, and their non-stick coating from Illinois.

-You’ll also learn that they partner with family-owned manufacturers in the United States, Italy, and France who have been making cookware for decades, and, in some cases, centuries.
+You’ll also learn that they partner with family-owned manufacturers in Italy and France who have been making cookware for decades, and, in some cases, centuries.

 They also have an active blog where you can find helpful tips like How to Clean a Wok, A Guide to Seasoning Carbon Steel Pans, and How to Prevent Damage to Your Stainless Steel Pans.